kagan94/ds_editor/README.md

 * action to create a new file
 * action to delete a file
 * find how to recognize that user pushed "delete" key?

+## !!!
+Do not do:
+* user deletes selected region of text